Lato-o/App-Patcher/README.md

 > **Note:** If you already have SoundCloud installed from the Play Store, you must uninstall it first before installing the patched version.

-- Grab your modules and APKs from [releases](https://github.com/Lato-o/Revanced-Builder/releases)

 Also see [`config.toml`](./config.toml) for more information.